-Best things to do in Tokyo, Japan: The insider’s travel guide
+Best things to do in Tokyo: A 2026 travel guide

 In this guide to the best things to do in Tokyo, we’ll share the best spots for exploring Tokyo’s bustling corners, sacred temples, and top dining.
-Let us help you craft the perfect Tokyo itinerary!
+Let us help you craft the perfect Tokyo itinerary and recommend a travel eSIM that gives you ease of mind on your trip.

 Top attractions in Tokyo